U.S. welcomes Syria opposition, pledges more aid

 Clinton said the $30 million would help get food to hungry people inside Syria and to refugees who have fled to Turkey, Jordan, Lebanon and Iraq.

-The aid would be provided through the World Food Program, which is supplying food aid to more than one million people in Syria and nearly 400,000 refugees in neighbouring countries.
+The aid would be provided through the World Food Program, which is supplying food aid to more than one million people in Syria and nearly 400,000 refugees in neighboring countries.

 The additional funds brought U.S. humanitarian assistance to those affected by the Syrian crisis to nearly $200 million, Clinton said.